Invasion America (board wargame): Reception

+In Issue 3 of Perfidious Albion, Charles Vasey was not sure to make of the game, saying, "maybe it requires more playing, but this was felt to be a very odd game ... rather a novelty item."
+Two issues later, Vasey and Geoff Barnard traded comments about the game.
+Vasey started by noting that the Americans seemed to be on the back foot throughout the game, saying, "Once ashore with a fast deployment by mechanised troops the Aggressors by means of encirclements and secondary landings could chew up the US forces.
+If a natural barrier i.e. the Rockies, blocked an advance, one simply swung around to the south and rolled up the defenders."
+Barnard replied, "Really, in this case the subject is so hypothetical as to be pointless.
+Apart from the one or two novelties in the rules, this game was not much of a game at all ...
+The game is a novelty, meant to catch the eye of the uninitiated in the US, the rules state that they have been kept as simple as possible for this very reason."
+Vasey concluded, "Not a game I would wish to play again, as I found it unbalanced and somewhat suspect.
+It does, however, teach one a lot about American geography."
+Barnard concluded, "The game cannot be recommended, if the subject particularly interests you, however, try to get a look, or better a play, before you spend all that money!"

 In the April 1976 edition of Airfix Magazine, Bruce Quarrie called it "an intriguing fantasy game based on a set of historical hypotheses."
 Quarrie liked the aims of the game, saying, "The game is a particularly exciting one, with the US/Canadian player(s) having to try to repel the amphibious assaults from three directions, protect their industrial areas and so on."
 He concluded that the game was "a novel treatment of a familiar science fiction theme, which should have wide appeal since, in our experience, a large majority of wargamers tend also to be science fiction readers."

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer noted, "The hypothesis is fanciful, but it gives an excellent excuse for a modern war fought over a giant multi-coloured map of the continent."
 Palmer liked the shorter scenarios, saying, "the scenarios have fewer turns than most complex games, so they can be played in 4–6 hours."
 He noted "Some problems with play balance, as the defence (realistically enough) can maintain almost permanent air superiority by basing their planes well inland."
 Palmer concluded "The total effect is colourful, complex, and naturally rather abstract."